 Phoebe Haines is an award-winning British Mezzo Soprano, with vocal qualities that have been variously hailed as ‘extraordinary’ (The Times), ‘silvery’ (The Evening Standard), ‘impressive’ (The Los Angeles Times), and ‘opulent’ (Sunday Times Culture).
-Phoebe studied at the University of Cambridge where she obtained a Double First Class Degree, and recently completed her MMus at the Guildhall School of Music and Drama.
-She continued her training at the Guildhall as a Fellow (FGSM) in 2014/15, and was also a 2015 Opera Works trainee at the English National Opera.
-Phoebe is a two-time bursary winner of the International Opera Awards Foundation.
-She currently studies with world-renowned baritone, Sanford Sylvan.
+Phoebe studied at the University of Cambridge where she obtained a Double 1st, completing her MMus and Fellowship at the Guildhall School of Music and Drama.

 Phoebe has captivated audiences in thirty-two countries, and the list continues to grow.
 As a Young Artist, Phoebe has apprenticed with companies including The Salzburg Festival, Aldeburgh Music, English National Opera, Opéra de Baugé, Center for Contemporary Opera, Clonter Opera, Songfest Los Angeles, and has appeared as a soloist with such wide-ranging orchestras as the Camerata Salzburg, the China Film Orchestra, and the Lincoln Center Jazz Orchestra.

 In 2021, Phoebe looks forward to an international tour alongside world-renowned French pianist, Stephanie Elbaz, in which they will concertize with the world’s most expensive 24k gold piano, by French piano-maker Gary Pons.
 She makes her debut with the Royal Philharmonic Orchestra, singing Carmen arias at the Henley Festival/ Classic FM in July 2021.